typhoon-hil/hackathon2018/README.md

 Unpack solution from this repo hackathon_solution.tar to solution directory.

-Load image from this repo and start it:
+Download image from this repo release binary, load it in docker and start it:
 ``` shell
 docker load uegos-docker-image.tar
 sh start-database.sh